Inverness: Media

 BBC Scotland has a studio in the city which broadcasts the local opt-out of BBC Radio Scotland and BBC Radio nan Gàidheal.

 Television signals are received from the Rosemarkie TV transmitter and the local relay transmitter situated in the centre of the city.

-The commercial radio station, Moray Firth Radio (MRF), is also based in the city located on Scorguie Place.
+The commercial radio station, Moray Firth Radio (MFR), is also based in the city located on Scorguie Place.

 The Inverness Courier is the local weekly newspaper which publishes on Fridays.

 Language

 Historically, Inverness had a solidly Scottish Gaelic speaking population, with the majority of the population having Gaelic as their first language.
 From approximately the end of the 19th century, particularly following the 1872 Education Act, which made school attendance compulsory and required that only English be taught and tolerated in the schools on pain of corporal punishment, Inverness suffered a decline in the number of Gaelic speakers in line with the rest of the once Gaidhealtachd / Scottish Highlands.
 Despite the local dialect of Scottish Gaelic gradually falling out of use (although it continued to affect the local Highland English dialect), the language is still spoken locally in other dialects and the main standardised form.
 By the end of the 19th century, some rural areas to the south east of Inverness still had completely Gaelic-speaking populations, such as Strath Dearn where almost 100% of the population were still Gaelic speaking.

 1677: Inverness was described as "overwhelmingly" Gaelic speaking by the traveller Thomas Kirk.

 1704: Close to 100% of the population was fluent in Gaelic with over 75% of the population only able to speak Gaelic.
 Edward Lhuyd published major work on Inverness Gaelic and after collecting data from between 1699 and 1700, his findings showed a distinct dialect in the area.
 The clear dialect of Inverness Gaelic was held in high regard by speakers of other forms, such as those from Lewis, Sutherland and Ross.
 Gaelic remained the principal language of Invernessians for the rest of the 18th century, despite growing pressure from outwith the Highlands in both political and social contexts.

-1798: Thomas Garnett (Professor of Natural Philosophy and Chemistry in the Royal Institution of Great Britain) observed that Inverness had become largely bilingual with Invernessians using Gaelic as the language of the home but English as the language of foreign trade – however, the older generation at the time generally only had the Gaelic.
+1798: Thomas Garnett, Professor of Natural Philosophy and Chemistry in the Royal Institution of Great Britain, observed that Inverness had become largely bilingual with Invernessians using Gaelic as the language of the home but English as the language of foreign trade – however, the older generation at the time generally only knew Gaelic.
 Speaking of those in the countryside immediately surrounding Inverness, Garnett stated that although in Inverness both Gaelic and English "are spoken promiscuously...the language of the country people is Gaelic."

 1828: John Wood praised the standard of both the Gaelic and English spoken in Inverness stating that both languages were spoken with "utmost purity."
 He noted that children would casually flit between the two languages while playing, asking questions in Gaelic while receiving answers in English and vice versa.